“Trust in the Lord with all your heart, and he will give you the desires of your heart.” Psalms 37:4

 Trust is an amazing phenomenon.
 Trust is the foundation for a relationship, for business, for marriage, for sports teams, and for faith in an invisible God.

-These past few weeks my administrative assistant, Michelle, and I have been working diligently on basketball camps in village Alaska.
 Eight years ago I met Harley Sundown.
 Harley introduced me to the Yupik customs and culture.
 I danced Yupik with a late, angel like mother, who was 93 years old at the time.

 Trust is a core value in Yupik culture.
 My Yupik brothers and sisters have enriched and expanded my life because of the great love they have shown me when treated with respect and dignity.